tatsuya/effective-java/chapter-6.md

 ## Item 31: Use instance fields instead of ordinals

 Most programmers will have no use for this method.
 It is designed for use by general-purpose enum-based data structures such as EnumSet and EnumMap.
 Unless you are writing such a data structure, you are best off avoiding the ordinal method entirely.

+## Item 32: Use EnumSet instead of bit fields

+Just because an enumerated type will be used in sets, there is no reason to represent it with bit fields.
+The `EnumSet` class combines the conciseness and performance of bit fields with all the many advantages of enum types described in [Item 30](chapter-6.md#item-30-use-enums-instead-of-int-constants).
+The one real disadvantage of `EnumSet` is that it is not, as of release 1.6, possible to create an immutable `EnumSet`, but this will likely be remedied in an upcoming release.
+In the meantime, you can wrap an `EnumSet` with `Collections.unmodifiableSet`, but conciseness and performance will suffer.